kylejeske/stalker/README.md

 Added two more optional arguments to the end of the `Stalker.enqueue` argument list.

-The original signature was:
+If you use the existing signature for enqueue, there is no change in behavior and the Stalker.job still does not have access to the Beanstalk::Job instance.

     Stalker.enqueue(stalker_job, args={}, opts={})

-The signature to enable accessing `Beanstalk::Job` instance in your `Stalker.job` is now:
+The new calling signature to enable accessing the `Beanstalk::Job` instance in your `Stalker.job` is:

     Stalker.enqueue(stalker_job, args={}, opts={}, beanstalk_style=false, beanstalk_style_opts={})